 ACLT support’s patients like Toheed who suffer from sickle cell disease.
 Read his story here

 During the last 3-4 years of Beverley and Orin’s son Daniel, he had been diagnosed with Haemolytic Anaemia (abnormal breakdown of red blood cells) and became reliant on receiving 3-5 units of blood every week.
-The generosity of the (primarily) white British community, helped to preserve Daniel’s life, enabling him to continue his degree in Sports Physiotherapy at the London Metropolitan University in North London.
+The generosity of the (primarily) white British community, helped to preserve Daniel’s life, enabling him to continue his degree in Sports Physiotherapy at University in London.
 Without this lifeline, Daniel’s life would have been cut much earlier.

 Beverley De-Gale OBE said: “Daniel’s doctors told us Daniel would need blood transfusions for the rest of his life.
 Talking from a first-hand experience blood disorders affects families in so many ways.
 It is always there, and many people don’t understand the pain that it can cause.
 I’m very grateful to all who give blood, but it is vital more people understand the need for African and Caribbean donors, so patients can get the closely matched blood they need.”